Riwajchalise/blog/_posts/2022-08-10-how-to-use-custom-domain-in-github-pages.md

 ![Dns record]({{ site.baseurl }}/assets/images/dns-record.png)

 Please note that the site will not be published until your domain has a green checkmark.
+Github pages can be used to deploy static site, jekyll site and other static contents.

 ![Web pages]({{ site.baseurl }}/assets/images/final-site.png)